Skip to main content Skip to navigation

 Hollywood Cinema: History, Theory, Industry

-This core module will build on what students have learned about Hollywood in first year modules (such as Film History and Screen Technologies) by expanding their knowledge about Hollywood as an industry, its history (depending on when it is taught this may extend from the classical period into the post-classical and contemporary period), and theoretical concepts that engage with Hollywood cinema.
-The module will illustrate important aspects about the Hollywood industrial filmmaking system, including style, genre, and stars.
+This core module will build on what students have learned about Hollywood in first year modules by expanding their knowledge about Hollywood in what has been deemed its ‘classic’ period.
+The module will illustrate important aspects about the industrial system that dominated Hollywood filmmaking from the late 1920s to the early 1960s, including style, genre, and stars.
 By first focusing on Hollywood as an industry, examining the practices and cultures of film production, the module will then consider its ideological influence by promoting specific American values and traditions through political issues, such as race and ethnicity.

 Cultural modules in Italian Studies plus further optional modules from across the School of Modern Languages and Cultures or an approved outside option.